 The good news is that you can also halve capital gains tax if you hold gold for more than 12 months before selling.
 This now applies to both individuals and trusts so would decrease your tax liability.

-So, if you are selling investment-grade gold which is 99.5 per cent pure, the GST is not levied, but if you sell gold jewellery in Brisbane which is a non-investment-grade variety, then there is a 10 per cent levy.
+So, if you are selling investment-grade gold that is 99.5 per cent pure, the GST is not levied, but if you sell gold jewellery in Brisbane that is a non-investment-grade variety, then there is a 10 per cent levy.
 So, check how pure your gold is before selling.

 You are allowed to give gifts of gold to your family without triggering CGT, where there would be no money changing hands.
 Any profit the recipient makes when selling the gold afterwards could result in a liability to pay CGT.